 It’s a fun way to travel – and definitely a good way to take life easy for a few hours.
 We took the opportunity to travel to the Fort of São Francisco do Queijo, (the Castle of the Cheese – so named because of the cheese shaped rock it is built on).

 It is just outside Old Porto in Nevogilde and beside the fortress itself with a small museum inside, there’s a beach.

-Classico Porto have a range of trips including one will take you to the Serralves Foundation, a spectacular museum, park, heritage farm and house on the outskirts of Porto.
+Classico Porto has a range of trips including one will take you to the Serralves Foundation, a spectacular museum, park, heritage farm and house on the outskirts of Porto.